Six Questions With Lindsay Katt

-I grew up in Montana, in a very small town, on 40 acres on land.
+I grew up in Montana, in a very small town, on 40 acres of land.
 With cows, horses, llamas, sheep, and pigs as next store Neighbors.
-I was one of 7 kids, and brought up in a family of non professional, but very talented Artists, thinkers, and creators.
+I was one of 7 kids and brought up in a family of non-professional, but very talented Artists, thinkers, and creators.
 (My Father a Doctor, my Mother, teaching us from home).

 I moved to NYC to pursue a career in music and the arts when I was 20, and it has been a pretty much non-stop adventure from that point on.

-As time has continued to move me forward, I have had so many different incarnations, platforms, and flavors of relationship with my fan base, all bringing different joys and satisfactions in different ways.
+As time has continued to move me forward, I have had so many different incarnations, platforms, and flavors of relationship with my fan base, all bringing different joys and satisfaction in different ways.

 Twitter, I have found to be a great platform to speak directly to fans.
 There is just something about being able to reach out directly to them, at any moment, and vice versa, that feels so fun to me.

 My relationship with my fans has developed over the years, into a deeply personal, and meaningful one.
 I know a lot of their names, I see them/hug them at shows, and I take the time to hear them, and consider their needs and wants.

 The line between fans, art friends, and all interested, interesting people out colliding in the world, has always felt a little blurred to me…especially as they compare to how I saw those relationships when I was younger.
 The internet I feel played a large role in that transition.
 Never before have we ever been in a better position as artists to climb down off our art pedestals, and be in, with, and among the people.